-Our results further highlight the importance of using linked employer-employee data in order to control for worker as well as firm characteristics when evaluating union effects.
+Our results highlight the importance of using linked employer-employee data in order to control for worker as well as firm characteristics when evaluating union effects.
 Unfortunately, our estimations can not take account of the apparent endogeneity of union density and collective coverage, and so the results should not be interpreted as causal effects.
-The cross-sectional data do not provide adequate instruments for exclusion restrictions, and the implementation of structural models proves to be intricate; compare Fitzenberger (1999, chapter 6).
-Evidence in the literature regarding the endogeneity of union status variables is ambiguous; see Ronbinson (1989), Card (1996), and DiNardo and Lee (2004).
+The cross-sectional data do not provide adequate instruments for exclusion restrictions.
+Empirical evidence in the literature regarding the endogeneity of union status variables is ambiguous; see Robinson (1989), Card (1996), and DiNardo and Lee (2004).
+However, the endogeneity problem in our study is reduced by controlling for both individual and firm characteristics.
+Future research might explore further the interaction of unions and collective bargaining with country-specific institutions (Addison, Teixeira, and Zwick (2006), Hübler and Jirjahn (2003), and Klikauer (2004)).